 An introduction to the techniques and aesthetics of drawing from observation, with an emphasis on the exploration and application of basic design principles.
-A variety of media will be presented, including pencil, ink, charcoal, and conté crayon.
+A variety of media will be presented, including but not limited to pencil, colored pencil, charcoal, and conté crayon.
 (Fall and Spring)